New Zealand-Singapore Enhanced Partnership

 - A food and nutrition cooperative science programme with a focus on ‘future foods’, i.e. plant-based foods that meet demand for healthy, affordable and environmentally-sustainable diets.

-The Enhanced Partnership aims to extend New Zealand’s influence in Singapore by boosting familiarity with New Zealand among the next generation of Singaporeans, and vice versa.
+Supporting greater connections between Singaporeans and New Zealanders is at the heart of the Enhanced Partnership.
+The Enhanced Partnership aims to boost familiarity with New Zealand among the next generation of Singaporeans, and vice versa.

 Working Holiday Scheme

-A refreshed Working Holiday Scheme will provide better conditions for young New Zealanders and Singaporeans to experience each other’s countries for up to 12 months.
+A refreshed Working Holiday Scheme will provide better conditions for young New Zealanders and Singaporeans to experience each other’s countries.

 A bilateral Education Cooperation Arrangement will drive greater collaboration between our education systems and should, over the long-term, support greater student and teacher exchanges.